plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

    * If the developer stops here, save is blocked and the workflow moves to packaging and response reporting.
 5. (Server) If non-Jivs checks code needs a model object, set it up.
 6. Server runs other non-Jivs checks
-7. Server code converts native app errors from those checks to `BusinessLogicErrors`
+7. Server code converts native app errors from those checks to `ExternalIssuesFound`
 8. If no server-side errors exist, the server attempts save or completes the requested operation.

    * If save or operation logic needs a model object and one has not yet been created, set it up
    * Run save process or complete the requested operation
    * If the operation succeeds, the error-reporting workflow ends.
-   * If the operation fails, server code converts save-time or operation-time native app errors to `BusinessLogicErrors`.
+   * If the operation fails, server code converts save-time or operation-time native app errors to `ExternalIssuesFound`.
 9. Returned errors are packaged and reported in the server response

-   * Jivs packager packages `IssuesFound` and `BusinessLogicErrors`
+   * Jivs packager packages `IssuesFound` and `ExternalIssuesFound`
    * App/server delivers the response in its API or service-specific format
    * The consumer may inspect, map, or otherwise consume the returned Jivs content
    * No client-side Jivs `ValidationManager` restoration step is assumed